-- 67. Arrangements for the County Council's member appointments to specific roles are open and set out in the Constitution.
+- 70. Arrangements for the County Council's member appointments to specific roles are open and set out in the Constitution.
 The Council elects the Leader who decides the composition and responsibilities of the Cabinet and members appointed as cabinet advisers, for which role profiles must be settled with the Director of Law and Assurance.
 The Council, at its public meetings, makes appointments to all committees and changes can be made at each Council meeting.
 All terms of reference of member committees and boards are published and there is a system for reviewing and refreshing them.
-Governance Committee carries out such reviews as and when required. - 68.
-Member roles Executive and non-executive roles are defined and published within the Constitution on the Council's website and as part of the internal Members' Information Network (the Mine).
+Governance Committee carries out such reviews as and when required. - 71.
+Member roles Executive and non-Executive roles are defined and published within the Constitution on the Council's website and as part of the internal Members' Intranet (the Mine).
 The member induction and training programmes cover all aspects of member roles.
-All member development sessions have attendance and feedback recorded. - 69.
+All member training and development sessions have attendance and feedback recorded. - 72.
 The knowledge and development needs of members are identified and addressed through a cross-party Member Development Group (MDG).
-This group reports to the Governance Committee and oversees the delivery of a planned programme of member training and development which is underpinned by the Member Development Strategy, to ensure members' training and development reflects both their personal needs and organisational requirements.
+This group reports to the Governance Committee and oversees the delivery of a planned programme of member training and development which is underpinned by a Member Development Strategy, to ensure members' training and development reflects both their personal needs and Organisational requirements.
 All members are contacted annually to review their training needs.
 Feedback from this process helps to shape the member training and development offer.
 MDG reviews the impact of member development and identifies areas for improvement.
-The Member Development Programme achieved Charter status in November 2020, which will be reviewed by MDG after three years. - 70.
+The Member Development Programme achieved Charter of Councillor Development status in November 2020 and a successful reaccreditation has been confirmed in April 2024. - 73.
 Specialist training is given to members according to the roles they carry out.
-This includes leadership training for Cabinet Members and other members in senior positions, such as political group leaders as well as training tailored for scrutiny committee members, members of the Regulation, Audit and Accounts Committee, Planning and Rights of Way Committee, the Pensions Committee and the Appeals Panel.
+This includes a leadership development programme for Cabinet Members and other members in senior positions, such as political group leaders.
+There is also tailored training for members of scrutiny committee members, members of the Regulation, Audit and Accounts Committee, Planning and Rights of Way Committee, the Pensions Committee and the Appeals Panel.
 Some training for members is identified as mandatory (code of conduct, safeguarding, corporate parenting, equalities and data protection/cyber security).
 Different options for completion of this training are provided, including through online training modules.
-Completion of this mandatory training is monitored by the MDG and by political group leaders. - 71.
-Disclosure and Barring Checks (DBS) remain part of the induction of new members.
-Enhanced DBS checks are carried out for members in adults and children's services related roles and all other members are expected to have a standard DBS check.
-By January 2022, all planned DBS checks had been completed and further enhanced checks have been undertaken as needed.
+Completion of this mandatory training is monitored by the MDG and by political group leaders.